KnightZhang625/FancyAlgorithm/README.md

 ------------
 ### 23_Dec_2018

-add the crf_suite turorail in the HMM_CRF directory
+add the crf_suite tutorial in the HMM_CRF directory

 ------------
 ### 17_Dec_2018